pairshaped/curlingio-docs/docs/club-management/club-credits.md

 ![Navigation](/img/docs/club-management/club-credits/navigation.png)

-To grant credits to a specific user, enter their email address, the amount to grant, and then click the **Add credit** button.
+To grant credits to a specific user, enter their email address (that they will use to login), the amount to grant, and then click the **Add credit** button.

 ![New](/img/docs/club-management/club-credits/new.png)